OpenEvalProject/evals/manuscripts/elife-55167/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/55167/elife-55167-fig4-v1.jpg)

-**Figure 4.:** Figure 2 except showing aggregated precision and recall scores rather than accuracy.Precision measures how well the algorithm avoids false positives, whereas recall is the complement of the false negative rate.
+**Figure 4.:** Precision measures how well the algorithm avoids false positives, whereas recall is the complement of the false negative rate.
 An asterisk indicates an incomplete (timed out) or failed sorting on a subset of results; in these cases, missing accuracies are imputed using linear regression as described in the Materials and methods.
 Empty cells correspond to excluded sorter/study set pairs.
 These results reflect the analysis run of March 23rd, 2020.

-## How well can quality metrics predict accuracy?
+### How well can quality metrics predict accuracy?

 In addition to informing the selection of a spike sorter, our SpikeForest analysis provides an unprecedented opportunity to compare various quality metrics that can be used to accept or reject sorted units when ground truth is not available (i.e., in a laboratory setting).
 For each sorter, what is the quality metric (or combination thereof) most predictive of actual accuracy?
 Figure 5 is based on the SYNTH_JANELIA tetrode study and shows the relationships between ground-truth accuracy and three metrics of the sorted units: SNR, mean firing rate, and inter-spike interval violation rate (ISI-vr) (Hill et al., 2011).
 The latter is the ratio between the number of refractory period violations (2.5 ms threshold) and the expected number of violations under a Poisson spiking assumption.
 We observe that these relationships are highly dependent on the spike sorter.
 For IronClust, the SNR and log ISI-vr are predictive of accuracy, whereas firing rate is much less predictive.
 For KiloSort and SpyKING CIRCUS, firing rate and SNR are both predictive, but log ISI-vr does not appear to correlate.
 For KiloSort2 and MountainSort4, firing rate is the only predictive metric of the three.
 The final column in this plot shows that a linear combination of metrics is a better predictor than any metric alone.
 We note that this predictive ability will also depend on the recording type, and, in this case, fidelity of the simulation.
 For these reasons it is an important future task to extend this type of study across the entire database; see the discussion below.